 While almonds may be America’s most popular nut, no one can deny the delicious appeal of macadamia nuts.
-(1) This is a good thing, because just like almonds nutrition, macadamia nutrition packs a potent punch.
+This is a good thing, because just like almonds, macadamia nuts pack a potent punch of nutrition.

-Macadamia nuts are amazing little nutrient-filled powerhouses that come from the macadamia tree.
-They contain some important essential vitamins and minerals, such as vitamin A, iron, B vitamins, manganese and folate, as well as protein, healthy fats and antioxidants.
-These remarkable nutrients are what give these incredible nuts their plentiful benefits.
-What benefits?
-I’m glad you asked.
+Macadamia nuts are nutrient-filled powerhouses that come from the macadamia tree.
+They contain several essential vitamins and minerals, such as vitamin A, iron, B vitamins, manganese and folate, as well as protein, healthy fats and antioxidants.
+These remarkable nutrients are what give these incredible nuts their impressive health benefits.

-While the macadamia nut may be higher in fat and contain more calories, it’s lower in omega-6s, as previously noted, than some other nuts.
-It also packs an impressive amount of nutrients, in particular coming in at a whopping 58 percent of the recommended daily value of manganese in one little serving.
+While the macadamia nut may be higher in fat and contain more calories, it’s lower in omega-6s than some other nuts.
+It also packs an impressive amount of nutrients, including manganese, thiamine and copper.
+Plus, over half of the carbs in macadamia nuts are made up of dietary fiber, making them a great choice for a heart-healthy diet.

 - 203 calories